chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 If Simba had nothing to apologize for, then if someone (e.g. Raifiki) had just told him that Scar had killed his father at any time during his self-imposed exile (instead of right at the end of the movie), **then Simba could've/would've just returned earlier, and the story resolves exactly the same way**—without need for Simba's wilderness/exile character development.
 Instead of a story about learning from your mistakes (which is what it has been building up to), then it just dissolves into a mere lesson about *persevering to find the truth*.
 Meh.

-Then, if The Lion King is not a story about learning from your mistakes, then what's the story about?™ Where's the thematic resonance?
+Then, if The Lion King is not a story about learning from your mistakes, then what's the story about?™ Where's the *thematic resonance*?

 Onto the one small change.

 ### (Not) Confessing crucial information